How understanding our inner ‘drive to become’ helps us to navigate change

-Sometimes we are happy with the lives we are living.
-Sometimes we feel dissatisfied but we don’t quite know why.
+Sometimes we are happy with the life we are living.
+Sometimes we feel dissatisfied, but we don’t quite know why.

-The reason for this dissatisfaction is our inner drive to become: our equivalent of a caterpillar’s longing to transform into a butterfly, or a nut’s longing to grow into a tree.
-We feel happiest when we are living in line with our unconscious longing.
-We feel dissatisfied when there is a gap between the person we are being and the person we most want to become.
-As a wise philosopher once put it:
+The reason for this dissatisfaction is our inner drive to become: it’s our equivalent of a caterpillar’s longing to transform into a butterfly, a nut’s longing to grow into a tree.
+We feel happiest when we are living in line with this unconscious longing.
+We feel dissatisfied when there is a gap between the person we are being and the person we want to become.

 “Life is love and work.”

-Success for a human being comes when we are able to love and be loved — and to do work that matters to us and which we do well.
+Success for any human being comes when we are able to love and be loved and to do work that matters to us.

-Whatever these three inner drives look like for you, they are what pull us all forward:
+Whatever these three inner drives look like for you, these are what pull each of us forward and inspire us:

-- We all want to do work that is important to us and which uses our unique talents, and
+• We all want to do work that is important to us, which uses our unique talents, and

-- “Buy this product and you will be making the smart choice, the clever choice, the talented choice”
+• “Buy this product and you will be making the smart choice, the clever choice”, and

-- “Buy this product and you will have status, you will be significant.”
+• “Buy this product and you will have status, you will be important.”

-And in a time of change, the better we know and understand what our versions of these three unconscious drives or longings are, the better we will be able to let go of what doesn’t matter, and focus instead on achieving whatever matters most to us.
-The better we will then be able to lead ourselves and other people through this time of change.
+What all this means, when the whole world is changing, is that the better we know and understand what our versions of these three unconscious drives or longings are, the better we will be able to let go of what doesn’t matter and focus instead on achieving what does matter most to us.
+The better we will then be able to lead ourselves (and others) through this time of change.

-This is another step to becoming antifragile: able to use change to follow our inner drive, to become whoever we most long to be.
+And when we are able to use the change around us to follow our inner drive to become, to become whoever we most long to be, then this is another step to becoming antifragile.

 Are you happy with the life you are living?
-Or do you feel the need to make a change?
-Is the gap to do with love, work, or the significance of the impact you are making in the world?
+Do you feel the need to make a change?
+Is the gap to do with love, work, or the significance you have in the world?
 What do you want instead?
 And how will you inspire yourself and the people around you to long to make that happen?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.